drahnr/concourse-copr-resource/README.md

 Pushes a local srpm to copr

 * `project_id` the associated project_id `curl -u "$LOGIN:$TOKEN" -X GET https://copr.fedorainfracloud.org/api_2/projects?name=$PROJECT_NAME | jq -r ".projects[].project.id"` to
-* `regex` regular expression to match the path to the srpm including the srpm name, capture the name as group if possible
+* `regex` regular expression to match the path to the srpm including the srpm name, capture the name as group if possible, if multiple match, the first one is choosen - the default should be fine
 * `chroots` list of change roots, default: `["fedora-25-x86_64"]`
 * `enable_net` : enable only if you need the web for building the rpm from your srpm, default: `false`
 * `max_n_bytes` : the maximum total number of bytes to push, default: `1000000000`